dekeyrej/microservicematrix/README.md

 Microservice servers to feed a Software interface to the RGB Matrix is via the python bindings provided by https://github.com/hzeller/rpi-rgb-led-matrix.
 Bitmap fonts are from this repository as well.

+Implemented by 'Strangling' the kubematrix code base -
+- Peeling off each of the 'servers'
+- Making modifications as required to run standalone
+- Creating a copy of the Dockerfile for each
+- Testing, and when successful
+- Commenting it out of the kubematrix monolith

+Allow the way, pulled several (3) packages of code out and published them to PyPI dekeyrej-datasource, -securedict, and -pages

 Current project (this repository): Refactor the server-side into several independent microservice servers to fetch data from various public and private data sources, and stores the results in a database.
 The microservices are containerized, and the containers and database are run in a local kubernetes cluster.
 - Display size: 128 x 64 pixels, 24-bit color (4 x 64x32 pixel panels in series)
 - Microservices implemented.
 Air Quality, Google Calendar, Garmin tracker, GitHub commit watcher, Jenkins build watcher, MLB, Moon/Sun data, 'Family' events, and Open Weather Map server (current, hourly, daily).
-All but NFL/World Cup data class operational.
+All but (kubematrix) NFL/World Cup data sources are operational.
-- supports writing/reading SQLite, MongoDB, and Postgres-like databases (SQLite, Postgres and CockroachDB tested).
+- Supports writing/reading SQLite, MongoDB, and Postgres-like databases (SQLite, Postgres and CockroachDB tested).
 - (client in kubematrix) Python/RGBmatrix database client implemented.
 All but NFL/WC data classes operational.
 - (client in kubematrix) Command line argument to allow running with or without an RGB Matrix attached (for testing).